AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/data-view-configure-field-order.md

 uid: data-view-configure-field-order
 ---

-# Step 3.6: Edit field order
+# Step 3.6: Edit field set order

 By default, fields added to a field set are listed alphabetically. within your data view.
 However, you can manually edit the order that fields display.